Of course. Here’s a summary of all the different field types and some examples of how they can be used:

 This field allows your client to choose an icon from the many we have available within our library.
 Here, you may also enable multiple answers and allow them to choose as many as is required for the project.

-Examples: Which icon would you like to use to symbolise the comment section of your blog?
-Which icon would you like to use to symbolise your email address?
+Examples: Which icon would you like to use to symbolize the comment section of your blog?
+Which icon would you like to use to symbolize your email address?

-If you’d like your client to select a specific colour, they can do so using the colour picker.
-Your client can play around and create a custom colour or, if they already have something in mind, they can enter the hex code for that colour and it’ll appear.
+If you’d like your client to select a specific color, they can do so using the color picker.
+Your client can play around and create a custom color or, if they already have something in mind, they can enter the hex code for that color and it’ll appear.

-Examples: What colour would you like all links to be?
-What colour would you like to use as the running theme of your blog?
+Examples: What color would you like all links to be?
+What color would you like to use as the running theme of your blog?